Directory of Recommended Links

 The Center for Agroecology & Sustainable Food Systems is a research, education, and public service program at the University of California, Santa Cruz, dedicated to increasing ecological sustainability and social justice in the food and agriculture system.

-Center for Invasive Plant Management
+Center for Species Plant Management

-"The Center for Invasive Plant Management (CIPM) has developed an online Restoration Resource Database to allow land managers to search for literature, books, handbooks, and web sites on restoration, particularly related to invasive species.
+"The Center for Invasive Species Management (CISM) has developed an online Restoration Resource Database to allow land managers to search for literature, books, handbooks, and web sites on restoration, particularly related to invasive species.
 References from federal and state agencies, journals, conservation organizations, and others have been consolidated into one easy-to-access online database.
 A search provides users with a citation, a short description of the resource, and contact information and/or web links for obtaining the resource."

 ECOTOX Database System